 My father recently called me a millennial.
 Confused as to whether it was good or bad to be called such a thing by a parent, I inquired as to the meaning of his compliment/accusation.
+It is possible that my conflicting opinion on the demographic cohort had arisen from recently reading about millennial mistakes when it comes to money.

 “What are you calling me?
 A flower?”